IAmJSD/islizgone/README.md

-# isgavgone.com
+# islizgone.com
-A satirical and educational website dedicated to checking for when Gavin Williamson resigns.
+A website for predicting and checking if Liz Truss (the current prime minister) is gone.